AmpersandHQ/magento-docker-test-instance/README.md

 Quickly provision a disposable magento docker instance for testing against.

-You can either boot it as a full installation of Magento that you can browse around, or bring it in as a `require-dev` dependency to run your integration and unit tests.
+Supports
+- Booting a full instance for you to click around and run manual or other automated tests on
+- Integration testing a module
+- Unit testing a module

+We try to keep these installations as vanilla and untouched as possible.
+However there are a few caveats
-This is for test use only, not for production or any deployed environment.
+- This is for test use only, not for production or any deployed environment.
+This uses https://repo-magento-mirror.fooman.co.nz/ to pull in Magento which should not be used for production.
+- 2FA modules are disabled by default to allow easier admin access

 # Usage